tobiasmaatita/project/README.md

 ### External components
 D3 is needed for the graphs, and I will probably work with databases, so SQLite might be a useful tool for that purpose.
+Otherwise, maybe pandas might be more useful than SQLite.

 ### Similar visualisations